+Okay, I couldn’t sit on the sidelines any longer.
 Since ending the Unbroken campaign in January, I’ve seen book sales trickle down to previous levels or 40 to 50 a month.
-I was liking the 100 books month better.
+I was liking the 100 books a month better.
 And Laura’s book is kicking butt on all of the best nonfiction lists.
-And as more people finish reading the book, the larger my potential audience becomes.
+And as more people finish reading her book, the larger my potential audience becomes.